synthesizerpatel/mbmbam-episode-transcripts/README.md

 done
 ```

 This resulted in the *.srt, *.txt, and *.vtt files generated for each episode.

-I retained the original mp3 filenames.
-They're a bit unwieldy.